 August 8, 2019

 Congratulations!
-You’ve landed a big construction or paint job and are ready to plan for the upcoming work.
+You’ve landed a big construction or paint job as a painting contractor or general contractor and are ready to plan for the upcoming work.
 Although the goal is to have a perfectly finished product and a happy client, there are many critical steps to follow in order to accomplish this goal.
 The first is planning for the upcoming job.

 To manage your construction process efficiently, we’ve compiled our top 5 tips for construction project planning.
 Although these are only a fraction of steps you’ll need to follow in construction project management (CPM), they will help you manage your time and budget.

-These include planners, architects, engineering designers, constructors, painters, construction managers, fabricators, material suppliers, financial analysts, human resources and other team members involved in the painting and construction process.
+Teamwork is key during the construction and building process as well as any painting job a commercial painting contractor may have.
+From planners, architects, engineering designers to constructors, painters, construction managers, fabricators, material suppliers, financial analysts and human resources.
+There are so many moving pieces and team members involved in the construction, painting and building process.

 This means protecting existing/finished surfaces, building necessary structures, etc. as part of the construction planning.
 Trimaco offers a full line of jobsite preparation products to help you get your job done with ease through all construction phases.